 Another way to spruce up your front fence is to add raised garden beds.
 The garden beds on this property consist of ground cover plants that work well with the statement trees.
 Well maintained greenery will always give any place a welcoming feel.
 The grey concrete along with the black steel slats are a match made in heaven with the garden beds!

 This black aluminium fence is simple, yet provides the added security that the property needs.
 The other elements of the entrance are quite scarce and minimal which makes the fence look neat.
 The electronic gate is a great idea to be able to easily drive your cars in and out of.
 There is really no fuss with this place!

 17. Fresh cottage vibes

-Oh, I just love this place.
 This is a modern take on a white picket fence.
-I love the fresh cottage vibes of this place with the low ground covering plants, white fence and white rose bushes behind the fence.
-This fence is super simple but really stands out and packs a punch!
+Get fresh cottage vibes with the low ground covering plants, white fence, and white rose bushes behind the fence.
+This fence idea is super simple but really stands out and packs a punch!

 18. Vertical hardwood

 Here is another great example of hardwood as a fence.
 This design really provides a lot of privacy and security as you can’t really see what’s beyond the hardwood.
-I love the letterbox that has a large round hole ready for a newspaper and a smaller hole ready for your letters!
+Add a letterbox that has a large round hole ready for a newspaper and a smaller hole ready for your letters!

 If having privacy is something that is important to you, we actually have an entire article just on privacy fence ideas that you should look at as well.